Lael Bethlehem

 Lael Bethlehem (born 24 October 1967) is an expert in urban development.
 She was director of economic development at the City of Johannesburg from 2002 to 2005 and chief executive of the Johannesburg Development Agency from 2005 to 2010.
 Prior to those roles, she also served as Chief Director of Forestry at the South African National Department of Water Affairs and Forestry, where she led South Africa’s forestry programme and represented the country in international forestry negotiations.
 Today, Bethlehem is an investment executive at Hosken Consolidated Investments.

-Education and early career
+Early life and education

-Lael Bethlehem was born on 24 October 1967 in South Africa.
+Lael Bethlehem was born on 24 October 1967 in South Africa to Jewish parents, Brian Bethlehem, an anaesthetist and Marlene, former president of the South African Jewish Board of Deputies.
+She is one of three children.

+She attended King David, Victory Park, a Jewish day school and matriculated in 1985.

 Bethlehem's calling as a civic leader was apparent from an early age: at 11, she won her first award for good citizenship and later became a junior councillor.
 She attended the University of Witwatersrand in Johannesburg, obtaining a bachelor's degree in 1991 and a Masters in Industrial Sociology in 1994.

+Career

 Her career began with several research roles within the trade union movement, following which she became chief director at the South African National Department of Water Affairs and Forestry.
 She worked at the Forestry Department until 2002 when she entered local government in Johannesburg as director of the Department for Economic Development.